-Senior Lecturer in Acting
+- Senior Lecturer in Acting

-Patricia’s projects show a deep desire to engage with diverse audiences through an exploration of contemporary social and aesthetic issues.
+Patricia’s projects show a deep desire to engage with diverse audiences through an exploration of contemporary social issues.
 Her dramaturgy is dependent upon extensive research into contexts that often involve extreme states of being, such as in Not I (2016) and Lose Yourself (2019).
 She is passionate about teaching the craft of acting, passionate about training young actors to an excellent standard and genuinely interested in the continued growth, development and strengthening of RWCMD’s acting courses.
 She is an advocate for diversity, inclusivity and widening access in both actor training and the wider professional industry.

 Patricia Logue has been an Associate Artist at the Sherman Theatre since 2016.